Spin ladder quantum simulators from spin-orbit-coupled quantum dot spin qubits: Model

 \subsection{Two-leg spin ladder}

-Now, we discuss a translation-invariant two-leg spin ladder made of Ge hole quantum dots.
+Now, we discuss a translation-invariant two-leg spin ladder made of Ge hole quantum dots, which is the main focus of this work.
 Specifically, we consider two coupled spin chains (along the $x$ direction) that are separated in the $y$ direction as illustrated in Fig.~\ref{Fig:SL}.
 The spin model is given by $\hat{H}_{\text{2-leg}}=\hat{H}_{\text{leg}}+\hat{H}_{\text{rung}}+\hat{H}_B$, where

 In the above expressions, $\vec{s}_n$ ($\vec{\tau}_n$) represents the top (bottom) spin operator of the $n$th rung, $J$, $J'$, and $J_\perp$ denote the isotropic AF Heisenberg interactions, $D$, $D'$, and $D_\perp$ denote the DM interactions, and $\Gamma$, $\Gamma'$, and $\Gamma_\perp$ denote the anisotropic exchange interactions.
 As shown in Fig.~\ref{Fig:SL}, the DM vector directions are different for the horizontal bonds ($\hat{d}=\hat{y}$) and the vertical bonds ($\hat{d}=\hat{x}$) because of the Rashba SOC-induced hoppings.
 The primary magnetic field effect is the Zeeman coupling.
 An out-of-plane magnetic field (i.e., $z$ direction magnetic field) can induce fluxes and generate the plaquette interactions.
 However, these effects, higher-order contributions based on the Hubbard model, are likely small and thereby ignored in this work.